18. THE ZOROASTRIAN CENTURIES

 Boyce was described in one learned review as the Cinderella of Iranian Studies.
-Some Iranist scholars had felt that the subject of Zoroastrianism was languishing and in need of new directions.
-During 1963-4, she undertook fieldwork at the Yazd plain (in Central Iran), investigating the Zoroastrian villages which had survived there over centuries, and especially Sharifabad.
+Some Iranist scholars felt that the subject of Zoroastrianism was languishing and in need of new directions.
+During 1963-4, she undertook fieldwork at the Yazd plain (in Central Iran), investigating the Zoroastrian villages which had survived there over centuries, especially Sharifabad.
 This outing became the pivotal factor for a new interpretation.
-In 1975 she delivered lectures at Oxford University on that fieldwork, and these were later published as A Persian Stronghold of Zoroastrianism (1977).
+In 1975 she delivered lectures at Oxford University on that fieldwork; these were later published as A Persian Stronghold of Zoroastrianism (1977).

 Her magnum opus was A History of Zoroastrianism (1975-91).
 The three published volumes of that work cover the prehistoric period, the Achaemenian era, and the period under Macedonian and Roman rule.
-She was working on the fourth volume during her last years, and this related to the Parthian era, which preceded the Sassanian rule.
+She was working on the fourth volume during her last years, relating to the Parthian era, which preceded the Sassanian rule.
 Amongst other works, she also contributed the anthology Textual Sources for the Study of Zoroastrianism (1984).

-Boyce departed from reliance upon the purely philological method favoured in the Western academic study of Zoroastrianism, and stressed this religion in terms of a continuum over the centuries, emphasising details discovered in her fieldwork.
+Boyce departed from reliance upon the purely philological method favoured in the Western academic study of Zoroastrianism.
+She presented this religion in terms of a continuum over the centuries, emphasising details discovered in her fieldwork.
 There were some criticisms of her approach from specialist rivals.
 However, a number of other scholars were amazed at how Mary Boyce transformed the perspective on what is basically a very difficult subject, meaning the obscure Zoroastrian centuries prior to the Parsis of India.
 This is a field of learned journals and some very erudite books taxing the resources of any reader outside the Iranist fold.
 Iranologists include multi-lingual experts of a formidable category.

 18.2 Iranis and Parsis